weij5678/NYC-Taxi/docs/index.md

 layout: default # This tells Jekyll to use the default layout (from the theme)
 ---

-# Exploring 2023 NYC Taxi Demand Patterns
+# Exploring 2023 NYC Taxi Ride Patterns

 ## Project Overview
 Ride-hailing services, including For-Hire Vehicles (FHVs) like taxis, have become an integral part of urban transportation in cities like New York.
 With unpredictable weather patterns in the city, there is interest in understanding how external factors like weather conditions influence ride-hailing demand.
 The motivation for this project is to better understand the FHV ride patterns and how weather might affect commuters who take those means of transportation based on time of day and location.